Scientific Workshop - June 5, 2023 in Bonn, Germany

-Working session with the Steering Committee - May 31, 2022
+Working session with the Steering Committee - May 31, 2022, online

 At the Working session the project reported on progress in the case studies, on completed and ongoing activities, and on planned next steps.
 Steering Committee members were asked to comment on the achievements, progress and expected outputs.
 They expressed their contentment with progress in case studies but also urged the project team to ensure complementarity of efforts in case studies, to draw general and transferrable lessons and to strengthen linkages to country efforts related to the UNFCCC and other international processes.